ros2/design/articles/200_migration_guide_from_ros1.md

 If the ROS 1 package uses CMake only to invoke the `setup.py` file and does not contain anything beside Python code (e.g. also no messages, services, etc.) it should be converted into a pure Python package in ROS 2:

-* update the build type in the `package.xml` file:
+* Update the build type in the `package.xml` file:

     <export>
       <build_type>ament_python</build_type>
     </export>

-* remove the `CMakeLists.txt` file
+* Remove the `CMakeLists.txt` file
-* update the `setup.py` file to be a standard Python setup script
+* Update the `setup.py` file to be a standard Python setup script

 ROS 2 supports Python 3 only.
 While each package can choose to also support Python 2 it must invoke executables with Python 3 if it uses any API provided by other ROS 2 packages.